-The General Plan Safety Element content is dictated by the State Office of Planning and Research, and may include natural and man-made topics.
-The content will include goals, policies, and implementing actions.
+The General Plan Safety Element content is dictated by the State Office of Planning and Research, and covers natural and man-made topics.
+The content includes goals, policies, and implementing actions.
 Prior to sending it to the State Office of Planning and Research, the City Council will approve the content by resolution.

 The Hazard Mitigation Plan purpose is governed by the Stafford Act, as amended by the Disaster Mitigation Act of 2000.
 The Plan shall reduce the loss of life and property, human suffering, and economic disruption, and provide disaster assistance costs resulting from natural disasters.
 The Hazard Mitigation Plan is a precondition for the city receiving FEMA mitigation project grants.
 Working with Cal OES as a partner, FEMA must approve the content prior to City Council approval.